The-Old-Castle-Defense/docs/4-types-of-rewards.md

 {% endcontent-ref %}

-2. Investing to teams ({token} Holders) - 70% of Treasury : {token} holders can invest in the two teams competing in the game - Terrible Creatures and Knights of the Kingdom.
+2. Investing to teams ({token} Holders) - 70% of Treasury : ${token} holders can stake in the two teams competing in the game - Terrible Creatures and Knights of the Kingdom.
 At the end of each battle, the total investment made by {token} holders in the winning team is returned along with the profit share of the Treasury, which is **70%** of the total.